Merge Pipeline, Crate Architecture

 actor Operator

-participant CLI as chatter<br/>(merge)
+participant CLI as chatter<br/>(cli/args/core.rs, Commands::Merge)

-participant Runner as commands::transcript_merge::runner
+participant Runner as commands::transcript_merge<br/>(run_merge)

-participant Merge as talkbank-transform::transcript_merge
+participant Merge as talkbank-transform::transcript_merge<br/>(merge_chats)

 Operator->>CLI: chatter merge file1 file2 --retain CHI

-Merge-->>Runner: ChatFile (merged) or MergeError
+Merge-->>Runner: merged CHAT String or MergeError

 alt Ok(merged)